 Binge-watching TV shows never helped anyone achieve their goals of improving the daily self-care.
 So, what you need to do is spend a little more time doing some physical activity.
 We know, you can barely keep your head up when you get home from work, and all you want to do is just sit in front of the TV and not think about anything, but guess what?
 It is only going to make you feel worse.
 The guilt of not doing anything will slowly eat you from the inside.
 By doing exercise, your brain produces hormones called serotonin, which are the hormones of happiness.
 That means that every time you work out, your brain will send happy hormones to your body, and you will feel achieved, more peaceful and happy that you got to make something of your day.

 By exercising we don’t necessarily mean go to the gym.
 There are plenty of ways you can gain more physical activity in your day.
 Doing yoga is one of them if you are a more down-to-earth kind of person.
 If you like having a trainer who will yell out positive reinforcements at you, try spin class.
 If you are a more outdoorsy person and enjoy nature, try running or riding a bicycle.
-And if you are in the market for a new bike, there are some great discount bikes online, as a way to start the season.
 Who knows, you may even get inspired to sign up for a triathlon!

 5. Be mindful of what you eat